-Prague, Czech Republic – Cross-city rivals Slavia Prague and Sparta Prague are facing off tonight at Slavia’s Eden Arena in their Czech cup semi-final.
+Prague, Czech Republic – Cross-city rivals Slavia Prague and Sparta Prague are facing off tonight for an explosive derby at Slavia’s Eden Arena in their Czech cup semi-final.
 Baník Ostrava host a third Prague-based club, Bohemians 1905, in the second semi-final.

 An important and explosive rivalry in Czech football, the Prague derby, known as the Derby of the “Prague S” – Derby pražských S, in Czech – will be the 293rd since the two teams were founded in the late 19th century.
 Despite Slavia’s recent resurgence, Sparta still have the edge, having won 132 of the encounters, against 90 for Slavia.
 The last three derbies between the two Prague clubs, who are considered to be the most successful clubs in Czech football history, have however ended in draws.